tullo/high-performance-go/04-Execution-Tracer.md

 We can see from the trace that the program is **only using one cpu**.

+This isn’t a surprise, by default mandelbrot.go calls `fillPixel` **for each pixel** in each row in sequence.

 ```go
 func seqFillImg(m *img) {
 	for i, row := range m.m {